 Are there known impacts of electromagnetic fields (EMF) on livestock production of milk?

-from the University of Wisconsin-Madison provides information concerning the impact of stray voltage on milk quality.
+This article from the University of Wisconsin-Madison provides information concerning the impact of stray voltage on milk quality.

 How do electromagnetic fields (EMF) interact with metal barn roofs?